|Up Previous Next|

 The personal protection equipment (PPE) required for the person working on the equipment is based upon the incident energy at the working distance from the equipment.
 The arc-flash-protection boundary is the distance unprotected workers must keep between themselves and the equipment.

-In both cases, the calculated energy values will limit the burns on the workers to second-degree.
+In both cases, the calculated energy values will limit the injury for workers to second-degree burns.

 Thecommand is used to specify the additional information about panels required to perform arc-flash calculations.
 Most of the work related to arc-flash is done using this command.